Australia is just about our favorite country in the world

 Greenwich Lodge Homestay – Michael & Jean Naturist B&B / Homestay in Northern NSW, Australia

 Mai Tai Resort – Mai Tai has been in operation since 2003 and is located on 5 acres, surrounded by rainforest with magical views.
 Only 10 minutes north of Port Douglas (north of Cairns).
-Mai Tai is an adults only boutique resort.
-Contact: Anthony Roxburgh email@example.com or via their website http://www.maitai-resort.com.au
+Mai Tai is an adults only boutique resort and the website states it’s clothing optional around the pool.
+Contact: Anthony Roxburgh email@example.com or via their website https://www.maitai-resort.com.au

 U.S. Citizens: Passports are required for international air travel to all destinations outside the USA.
 U.S. residents and most citizens are required to have a visa in addition to a valid passport to enter Australia.